Richard Ceffalio Facing $5,000,000 Investor Dispute

-Richard Ceffalio (CRD #: 2619565), a broker formerly registered with LPL Financial, has been investigated by FINRA, according to his BrokerCheck record, accessed on November 15, 2024.
+Richard Ceffalio (CRD #: 2619565), a broker formerly registered with LPL Financial, has two multi-million dollar disputes on his record, according to his BrokerCheck record, accessed on September 8, 2025.
 Keep reading to learn more about his alleged conduct as a broker.

 Investor Disputes